-If you’re curious on how the cleansing routine works, it’s fairly simple.
-It’s just like your shampoo: Wash, rinse and repeat.
-Conditioners usually instruct you to apply and focus on the tips since the ends are the oldest parts of hair and need much more attention.
-But with a cleansing conditioner you’re cleansing your scalp and hair, all while treating the hair with its conditioning formulas as well.
-To use: First wash your hair with water to loosen up any dirt, then apply a dollop of cleansing conditioner to your hair and massage it into your scalp.
-Let the low-to-no foaming action work its magic of cleaning and conditioning your strands simultaneously.
+If you’re considering using a cleansing conditioner, all you have to do is wet hair with water to loosen up any dirt, then apply a dollop of cleansing conditioner to your hair and massage it into your scalp.
+Take note that cleansing conditioners do not lather up like shampoos, so that said, let the low-to-no foaming action work its magic of cleaning and conditioning your strands simultaneously.
 If your hair falls on the drier end of the spectrum, leave your cleansing conditioner in for a minute or two for a little extra conditioning.
-Follow up with your conditioner of choice, dry and style as usual.
+Follow up with your conditioner of choice if desired, then dry and style as usual.
 Super easy!

-Let’s face it, we’re all for the in-between hair washing benefits of dry shampoo.
-However, you really can’t and shouldn’t use it every day.
-Dry shampoo doesn’t get rid of all of the build up your hair has accumulated throughout the week, it simply absorbs excess oil.
+Let’s face it: We’re all for the in-between hair washing benefits of dry shampoo.
+However, dry shampoo doesn’t get rid of all of the build-up your hair has accumulated throughout the week, as it simply absorbs excess oil.
 When it’s time for a wash, it’s time for a wash.
-But if it seems like you’re due, but don’t think your hair needs a super deep cleanse from a traditional shampoo, you can easily use a cleansing conditioner instead.
-Give your hair a gentle cleanse by co-washing with the steps mentioned above.
-And if you just happen to be out of dry shampoo for the week (bummer!) there are some cleansing conditioners that are also great for everyday use.

 While you may think to opt for a sulfate-free shampoo, you also have the option of using a cleansing conditioner.
 Many prefer to go the co-washing route as they favor its low-foaming action, which many believe to be less damaging to chemically-treated hair since the weakened state of the hair is protected from being damaged any further.